benjdj6/D3-Getting-Started/README.md

 ##Getting Started with D3

-This project is based on [this post](http://thinkingonthinking.com/Getting-Started-With-D3/) written by Patrick Muler.
+This project is based on [this post](http://thinkingonthinking.com/Getting-Started-With-D3/) written by Patrick Mulder.